 Sim racing chairs come in a variety of different materials.
 The main ones are PU leather, Alcantara, PVC (vinyl) and standard fabric.
 Each one of these materials will require a specific cleaner to be used, and so it is essential that you pick the right one to make sure that you don’t cause any unnecessary damage to the chair during cleaning.

-However, it is not just the solution used to clean it that will be material-dependent, but also the way that you clean it.
-The type of brush or cloth that you use will also depend on the material from which the sim racing seat is made, as a rough cloth might damage a leather seat, while a soft sponge might not be enough to properly clean a PVC chair.
+However, it’s not just the solution you use that will be material-dependent, as the way that you clean it also matters.
+The type of brush or cloth that you use will depend on the material from which the sim racing seat is made, as a rough cloth might damage a leather seat, while a soft sponge might not be enough to properly clean a PVC chair.

 2. Vacuum Up Any Dirt, Dust And Crumbs

-Aside from making the chair cleaner and perhaps more comfortable, doing this also prevents you from rubbing in any dirt into the chair in the next steps, making the situation worse.
+Aside from making the chair cleaner and perhaps more comfortable, doing this also prevents you from rubbing any dirt into the chair in the next steps, making the situation worse.
 Vacuuming up any dust will also make sure that you are not being subjected to potential allergens while you are racing, which can only be a good thing.
-Although an easy step, vacuuming loose dirt is essential.

 3. Clean The Chair With The Right Solution

-Usually, warm water will do the trick, and perhaps even adding a small amount of dish soap will help to get more stubborn stains out.
+Warm water will usually do the trick, and perhaps even adding a small amount of dish soap will help to get more stubborn stains out.
 However, when it comes to tougher stains, you may need to use a solvent such as isopropyl alcohol in order to get them out.
 Again, different materials will withstand different cleaning agents, and if in doubt check the manufacturer’s instructions.

 4. Focus On The Tough-To-Remove Stains

 Getting the dirt and the dust off the seat was the easy part, and now you can focus on the general cleaning of the chair itself.
-Once you have gotten the easier stains out however, you will need to focus on the harder ones.
+Once you have gotten the easier stains out, you will need to focus on the more stubborn ones.
 Depending on how long it has been since you last cleaned your chair, some of the stains might be very difficult to get out.

-Scrubbing with soap and water will usually get them out with enough effort, however some stains will indeed require a stronger solvent such as rubbing alcohol.
+Scrubbing with soap and water will usually get them out with enough effort, but some stains will require a stronger solvent such as rubbing alcohol.
 Use this to really get into the tougher stains, but be careful not to use too much or rub too hard.
-Doing so might end up doing more damage to the chair and you will no longer just have the stains to worry about.
+Doing so might end up doing more damage to the chair and you will no longer just have the stains to worry about!

-5. Check All The Fittings/Screws Are In Place And Tightened
+5. Check All The Fittings Are In Place And Tightened

 The final check is to make sure that all of the fittings and screws are in place.
-Tightening the screws will ensure the chair functions properly but is also safe to sit on.
-If you have moved anything while cleaning your sim racing chair, double-check that you put it back where it was, and that it is secure before you use the chair.
+Tightening the screws will ensure the chair functions properly and is also safe to sit on.
+If you have moved anything while cleaning your sim racing chair, double check that you put it back where it was, and that it is secure before you use the chair.